 The Speaker may render an advisory opinion to the Speaker of a County Assembly, either at the request of the Speaker of the County Assembly or on the initiative of the Speaker.

-PART XII - STATEMENTS
+PART XII - QUESTIONS AND STATEMENTS

-51. Statements Hour
+51. Questions and Statements Time

-(1) Notwithstanding standing order 45 (Sequence of proceedings), there shall be time, not exceeding one hour, to be designated "Statements Hour", every sitting day, during which a Statement under this Part may be made.
+(1) Notwithstanding Standing Order 45 (Sequence of proceedings), there shall be time, designated for Questions and Statements not exceeding